· Leading partner: MAMbo – Museum of Modern Art Bologna

 · further the interaction between individuals with different cultural backgrounds, thereby encouraging new and shared experiences

 · develop the museum’s potential as a space for dialogue, strongly committed towards all citizens, by using the cultural heritage as a source of intercultural exchange.

-Young Italians and migrants (aged between 16 and 23) from the Katun and Katun Party youth groups, San Donato neighbourhood, Bologna.
+Young Italians and immigrants (aged between 16 and 23) from the Katun and Katun Party youth groups, San Donato neighbourhood, Bologna.

 Duration of the project

 “City Telling” is one of the 30 pilot projects supported and implemented in the framework of the Grundtvig project “MAP for ID – Museums as Places for Intercultural Dialogue”.

 The preliminary phase of the project involved several meetings with operators from social, youth and educational services in the San Donato neighbourhood, educators of the two youth groups involved (Katun and Katun Party), and potential participants.

 Once the participants were identified, visits and workshops were held at the museum to promote a first approach to contemporary art languages.
 These were considered as initial pretexts for an educational experience whose key elements would be personal creativity and a renewed vision of the surrounding world.

 Walking tours of the neighbourhood were also organised, during which young participants identified places which held particular significance for them (including schools, sport facilities, parks, urban installations, meeting venues), and shared personal insights and stories.
 These were collected in a journal comprising photographs, videos and sounds.